d-grissom/Project_BLE/README.md

 # Project_BLE
-Place for Dave to play with BLE
+Place for Dave to learn how to use git and to play with BLE.